October 23, 2025

 - verification of customer behavior in terms of internal organization’s metrics,

-- immediate spotting of customer frustration,
+- immediate spotting of user frustration,

 - faster and wiser decision-making by verifying how much a given functionality affects customers,